jbottum/t5pat/langchain_markdown46.md

     print("=" * 30)
 ```
 print(): print a new line
 print(f"Results for model {model_id}"): This line prints the model ID to indicate the current model being used.
 print("=" * 30): This line prints a line of equal signs for visual separation.

 ### Prompt processsing

+Each line is defined after the code block.

 ```
  # Prompt processing